 These unique flavor profiles help the brand stand out from the competition, which all typically opt for the same flavors.
 Packaged within a resealable bag, these Gummy Cubs are actually the first organic and kosher gummy bears in the world.

-A bit stickier and sugar coated than most gummies, these are yet another alternative to consider.
+Stickier and sugar-coated than most gummies, these are yet another alternative to consider.

 5 – Wholesome Cinnamon Organic Bears